abdur-rahman54/Docker/iris-model/README.md

 ## Usage

-This implementation is designed for offline Docker usage and is intended for use on your local machine only.
-You can deploy and run the Docker container locally to perform iris classification tasks.
+This implementation is designed for offline Docker usage on your local machine.
 If you wish to deploy it in a production environment or make it accessible over a network, additional configuration and setup will be required.

-After running the container, you will be prompted to input the features of an iris flower as shown below:
+After running the container, you will be prompted to input the features of an iris flower.
 ![Initial Prompt](https://github.com/abdur-rahman54/Docker/blob/main/images/Initial%20Prompt.jpg)

 Enter the four numeric features (sepal length, sepal width, petal length, petal width) separated by spaces.
 For example: `5.1 3.5 1.4 0.2`